vcflib/vcflib/test/pytest/vcfcreatemulti.md

 ```

-now gets converted into the following:
+this now gets converted into the following:

 ```python